dusty-nv/jetson-voice/README.md

 $ docker/run.sh
 ```

-> **note**:  if you want to use a USB microphone device, plug it in *before* you start the container
+> **note**:  if you want to use a USB microphone or speaker, plug it in *before* you start the container

 There are some optional arguments to `docker/run.sh` that you can use:

 * `-r` (`--run`) specifies a run command, otherwise the container will start in an interactive shell.
-* `-v` (`--volume`) allows you to mount a directory from the host into the container (e.g. `/host/path:/container/path`)
+* `-v` (`--volume`) mount a directory from the host into the container (`/host/path:/container/path`)
 * `--dev` starts the container in development mode, where all the source files are mounted for easy editing

-The run script will automatically mount the `data/` directory into the container, which stores the models and other files.
-So if you are saving audio files or other outputs from the container, if you save them under `data/` they will show up on the host.
+The run script will automatically mount the `data/` directory into the container, which stores the models and other data files.
+If you save files from the container there, they will also show up under `data/` on the host.

-## Samples

-There are code samples included for ASR/NLP/TTS under the [`examples/`](examples/) directory.
-Let's walk through running them.

-> **note**:  all commands below should be run inside the container

-### ASR
+## ASR

 The speech recognition in jetson-voice is a streaming service, so it's intended to be used on live sources and transcribes the audio in 1-second chunks.
-It uses a QuartzNet-15x5 model followed by a CTC beamsearch decoder and language model to further refine the raw output of the network.
+It uses a QuartzNet-15x5 model followed by a CTC beamsearch decoder and language model, to further refine the raw output of the network.
 It detects breaks in the audio to determine the end of sentences.
-For information about using the ASR APIs, please refer to [`jetson_voice/asr.py`](jetson_voice/asr.py).
+For information about using the ASR APIs, please refer to [`jetson_voice/asr.py`](jetson_voice/asr.py) and see the [`examples/asr.py`](examples/asr.py)

-After you start the container, first run a test audio file (wav/ogg/flac) through [`examples/asr.py`] to verify that the system is functional:
+After you start the container, first run a test audio file (wav/ogg/flac) through [`examples/asr.py`](examples/asr.py) to verify that the system is functional.
+Run this command (and all subsequent commands) inside the container:

 ``` bash
 $ examples/asr.py --wav data/audio/dusty.wav